 Interesting facts about snowy owls:

-- As a rule, snowy owls reside in the Arctic, and Northern Canada and their main source of food are lemmings.
-If there are too many new young owls and few lemmings, the snowy owls migrate further south, including Missouri State.
+- As a rule, snowy owls reside in the Arctic and Northern Canada, and their main food source is lemmings.
+If too many new young owls and few lemmings exist, the snowy owls migrate further south, including Missouri State.

-- The snowy owl does not build complicated nests: the eggs are laid into an indentation on the ground that looks like a small bowl.
+- The snowy owl does not build complicated nests: the eggs are laid into an indentation on the ground like a small bowl.

 - The snowy owl has become famous after being featured as Harry Potter’s pet in the famous series of the same name.